EmreGonultas/chess-elo/README.md

 **Emre Gönüldaş**
 - GitHub: [@EmreGonultas](https://github.com/EmreGonultas)
+- Education: Industrial Engineering, Medeniyet Üniversitesi, İstanbul, Türkiye
-- School Project: Computer Science
+- Portfolio Project: Full-stack development showcase

 ---

 ## 📝 License

-This project is created for educational purposes as part of a school assignment.
+This is a personal portfolio project created to demonstrate full-stack development skills, real-time communication, and modern web technologies.
+Built as a showcase for career opportunities and continuous learning.

+**MIT License** - Free to use for educational and personal purposes.

 ---